-Black trumpet potato puree (think dried-mushrooms pureed into mashed potatoes) came from a dish I'd heard about when I was moonlighting as the stylist on Lenny Russo's cookbook.
-It's one of the more interesting wild mushroom recipes I've done.
+Mushroom potato puree (think dried-mushrooms pureed into mashed potatoes) came from my old chef Lenny Russo's cookbook.
+It's one of the more interesting mushroom recipes I've made.

-Over the course of the eight month project, photographer Tom Thulen and I would work off a list of dishes from different sections each week, chosen by the powers that be, also known as the publisher.
-Mushroom potato puree (maybe because it comes in edible shades of brown and grey?) wasn't chosen.
+Over the course of the project, photographer Tom Thulen and I would work off a list of dishes from different sections each week, chosen by the publisher.
+Mashed potatoes with mushrooms were on the list, and I was excited to make them.

-The original recipe called for mushroom duxelles, but I thought that making a really strong one with a thick puree of dried wild mushrooms could be really good, especially strong ones like black trumpets that love dairy, butter, and all the creamy smooth things.
+The original recipe called for mushroom duxelles, but I thought that making a really strong one with a thick puree of dried wild mushrooms could be really good.

-To make the mushroom-lovers version here, you infuse the dried wild mushrooms into a bunch of cream and butter, puree it silky smooth, then use it to flavor some freshly cooked and rice potatoes.
+To make the mushroom-lovers version here, you infuse the dried wild mushrooms into a bunch of cream and butter, puree, then use it to flavor some freshly cooked and rice potatoes.

 Use a ricer

-This is really straightforward, but, you must use a ricer here.
-A foodmill will ruin a puree of potatoes with it's circular motion, activating the potato starch and making them feel like glue in your mouth.
+You must use a ricer here.
+A foodmill will ruin a puree of potatoes, activating the potato starch and making them feel like glue in your mouth.

 Feel free to use your favorite dried wild mushrooms here.
 Dried chanterelles are a good alternative for black trumpets and keep the light color of the potatoes.
 Other strongly flavored mushrooms like porcini would be good too.